 Sizing the Halal Market

-Sources within the Arab travel industry note that Halal tourism is one of the fastest growing travel segments in the world, third only behind China and the United States in terms of revenue generated.
+While all sources agree that that Halal tourism is one of the fastest growing travel segments in the world, numbers vary widely.
 According to the 2017 Global Muslim Travel Index prepared by MasterCard and Crescent Rating, in 2016, 121 million Halal travelers spent $155 billion, representing about 13% of total global travel earnings.
-By 2020, their numbers are expected to grow to 150-156 million, with Amadeus projecting a collective spend of $200 billion.
+By 2020, their numbers are projected to grow to 150-156 million, with Amadeus projecting a collective spend of $200 billion.

 In 2018, Phocuswright published a study of how Middle East travelers research and book their trips.
 According to the “Research Spotlight,” the majority of travel bookings in the region are done through traditional travel agents.
 Customer relations, a common language, and insecurity about online transactions have kept consumers loyal to agents.